RichardFreedman/intervals-streamlit/README.md

 # intervals-streamlit

-It is assumed that you are cloning this repo as a sibling of a directory called "intervals" which should containt the crim-intervals repo.
-After cloning, you can run:

-cd intervals-streamlit
-pip install -r requirements.txt

-And then run the app with:

-streamlit run intervals_streamlit.py
+# A Streamlit Web Applciation for CRIM Intervals

+Learn about CRIM Intervals here:  https://github.com/HCDigitalScholarship/intervals/tree/rich_dev_22

+Learn about Streamlit functions here:  https://docs.streamlit.io/library/api-reference

+To use and develop the application:

+* Create a virtual environment
+* Clone or branch this repository:  https://github.com/RichardFreedman/intervals-streamlit
+* Open the directory in which the files appear:  `cd intervals-streamlit`
+* Install the requirements via the terminal:  `pip install -r requirements.txt`
+* Start the app via the terminal with `streamlit run intervals_streamlit.py`